callmepartario/f-100d-manual/src/RHAW/RHAW.md

 Pressing and then releasing the G LORO button will begin the Golf Band test.
 The test will display a solid high PRF Golf Band signal (and steady accompanying audio) for about 3 seconds.
 For each part of the test the corresponding G SAM indication (HI) should illuminate on the billboard.

-During the test a **solid X shape** made from pearl shaped dots (and accompanying rattlesnake audio) should be displayed with all 4 arms of the X being equal length reaching at least to the third ring of the display as shown below.
+During the test a **solid X shape** made of pearl shaped dots (and accompanying rattlesnake audio) should be displayed with all 4 arms of the X being equal length reaching at least to the third ring the same as the [G SAM Test](#g-sam-test).

 ### Echo Band

 Pressing and then releasing the E SAM button will begin the Echo Band test.
 The test starts with a short low PRF Echo signal and then high PRF signal for 3 seconds followed by a low PRF Echo signal for 3 seconds, however this signal should be blanked by the AAA defeat circuit which is automatically enabled during this test.
 For each part of the test the corresponding E SAM indication (HI or LO) should illuminate on the billboard.

-During the first part of the a **flashing X shape** made from solid lines (and accompanying rattlesnake audio) should be displayed with all 4 arms of the X being equal length reaching at least to the third ring of the display as shown below.
+During the first part of the a **flashing X shape** made of solid lines (and accompanying rattlesnake audio) should be displayed with all 4 arms of the X being equal length reaching at least to the third ring of the display as shown below.
 During the second part of the test no indications should be present on the azimuth indicator and no audio should be heard however the E SAM LO indication should illuminate.

 ![Picture of Golf Test](./img/e-bit.png)